Governance & Finance: Page 7

 How streamlined verifications can support public housing agencies amidst the affordable housing crisis

-Using technology and data to streamline the income and employment verification process can help reduce manual efforts for PHAs that are working to more quickly get affordable housing to eligible people.
+Technology and data can help reduce manual efforts for public housing agencies working to more quickly get affordable housing to eligible people.

 By Benjamin Carlson • Feb.
 10, 2025